 What you'll gain

-Graduates may be eligible to take examinations given by the American Society for Clinical Pathology Board of Certification.
+Graduates will be eligible to take a national examination given by the American Society for Clinical Pathology Board of Certification.
 Employment opportunities include laboratories in hospitals, medical offices, industry, and research facilities.

 Who to Contact

 Jennifer Jones, Program Director/Faculty, 336-249-8186, ext.
 6853 or Jennifer_Jones@DavidsonCCC.edu